 at ₹45,170/sq.ft.

-) can significantly boost overall realizations.Impact on Future Sales:
+) can significantly boost overall realizations and overall booking value.Impact on Future Sales & Backlog:

-for MNRL’s share) has an estimated revenue potential of ₹959 Crore
+for MNRL’s share) has an estimated future revenue potential of ₹959 Crore

-Marathon Nextgen’s earnings performance in Q1 FY26 paints a very encouraging picture, demonstrating not just revenue growth but also improved operational efficiency.
+Marathon Nextgen’s earnings performance in Q1 FY26 paints a very encouraging picture, demonstrating not just top-line growth but also significantly improved operational efficiency translating into robust bottom-line expansion.

 Metric (in ₹ Cr / %) | Q1 FY25 | Q2 FY25 | Q3 FY25 | Q4 FY25 | Q1 FY26 | Change QoQ (%) | Change YoY (%) |